 Now that you have identified your critical data types, organized them by domain and determined which source systems house the records of that data, it is time to begin the work of data governance.

-Though governance technically does not require a dedicated technology platform, data governance solutions like Azure Purview have made it easier for organizations to scale their governance efforts and leverage their accumulated data to support trusted analytics and new or improved business processes.
+Though governance technically does not require a dedicated technology platform, data governance solutions like Microsoft Purview have made it easier for organizations to scale their governance efforts and leverage their accumulated data to support trusted analytics and new or improved business processes.

 Whether employing a dedicated governance application or simply using a data governance framework, you need to first define your data types and sources, specify your data quality requirements, assign ownership, measure effectiveness and ultimately enforce data standards.